frett27/Ada-Raft/README.md

 ---------

 First Pet Implementation of the raft protocol,
-Only the first section is currently in progress.
+Only the first section of the raft protocol, is currently implemented.

 **DISCLAMER** :